 TIPS FOR VIEWING WILDLIFE:

 One of the best ways to explore Maui’s marine wildlife is to get out on the ocean.
-We offer a large selection of Eco-Adventure cruises departing from both Lahaina and Ma’alaea daily.
+We offer a large selection of PacWhale Eco-Adventure cruises departing from both Lahaina and Ma’alaea daily.

-But, even from land, you can view some incredible wildlife.
+Even from land, you can view some incredible wildlife.
 Here are our tips:

-- Get good snorkel gear from a professional and explore Maui’s reef.
-Use floatation devices and steer clear of shallow water as to not bother the coral reef.
+- Get good snorkel gear from a professional shop and explore Maui’s reef.
+Use floatation devices and steer clear of shallow water so as to not bother the coral reef.
 If you need to stand, look for sand!